cyhtan/cc-helper/README.md

    */
   setListenerFormSubmit : false

   /*
+   *  If given a callback function, the function will be invoked after all
+   *  checks are run.
+It will be passed true or false indicating either that
+   *  all checks have passed or that at least one check has failed.
+   */
+  afterSubmit : false

+  /*
    *  Whether or not to remove an existing pattern attribute
    *  from inputCardNumber and inputCVC to prevent conflicts.